Buyer of construction services – report contract details

 No, it is not enough if you just file a report when the work starts.
 You must file contract details for every month that is invoiced by the contractor.
 You must continue reporting even after the work has stopped if the contractor is still sending you invoices.

 Enter the start date of construction work as the start date of the contract.
 If the end date of the contract is not yet known, enter the estimated end date.
-Give a more exact end date when it is known.
+If the estimate changes, give a new end date on the contractor report for the month in which the end date became apparent.
+You do not need to change the estimated end date to reports you have filed previously.

 Yes, a contract can cover multiple sites.
 Every order is treated as a specific contract if a separate payment has been agreed upon.
 You must file a report if the value of a single contract is over €15,000 without VAT.